pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ##### Delete

-To delete one or more records, we can use the delete_by_filter() method.
+To delete one or more records, we can use the deleteByFilter() method.
 The example below shows how to delete all records with a key’s value equal to ‘key 1’.

 {{< tabsection >}}
    Not available